ayyeka/aws_iot_core_integration/README.md

 * Republishing data to other systems
 * Storing the data in a database

-### Wavelet & MQTT – The Fine Print
+#### Wavelet & MQTT – The Fine Print

 **MQTT User & Password:**
-* Must be configured to a valid username and password, per the AWS IoT Core setup
+* The Wavelet must be configured to a valid username and password, per the AWS IoT Core setup
 * Note: empty `username` or empty `password` will force Wavelet to use its hardcoded defaults, which do not match the credentials defined by the Authorizer Lambda by default.

 **MQTT ClientID:**